t-majumder/GPT-Unplugged/README.md

 <!-- writeup -->
 <p align="center">
   <strong>👋🏻 Hi everyone!
-GPT Unplugged🔌 an interconnected, local server-based, fully customizable, privacy-focused research agent.</strong><br>
-  <strong>Ultimate control of your data and conversations.</strong>
+GPT Unplugged🔌 is an interconnected, local server-based, fully customizable, privacy-focused research agent with consistent memory across models.
+Focused on giving you the ultimate control of your data and conversations.</strong>
 </p>

 <!-- customization image -->